Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/faq/_index.md

 - [ArcBox for DevOps cost estimate](https://aka.ms/ArcBoxDevOpsCost)
 - [ArcBox for DataOps cost estimate](https://aka.ms/ArcBoxDataOpsCost)

 In an effort to reduce the overall cost of ArcBox, the [virtual machine auto-shutdown](https://learn.microsoft.com/azure/virtual-machines/auto-shutdown-vm?tabs=portal) feature is enabled by default.
 When shutdown, the compute charges for the virtual machine will stop; however, the storage costs for the disks will continue to be incurred.
 In addition, [Azure Spot VMs](https://learn.microsoft.com/azure/virtual-machines/spot-vms) can optionally be used to further save on compute costs.
+This option is ideal for deployments that can tolerate interruptions and by using Spot pricing.

 ## Where can I go if I have trouble deploying or using ArcBox?